Suffield High School: History

 The first Suffield High School building was constructed in 1939.
 It saw its first graduating class in 1940.
 A wing was added in 1956 to accommodate student growth and additional construction was done in 1961.
 That building is now known as McAlister Intermediate School.

 The school's second building was constructed in 1965 and served through 2002, which is currently in use as Suffield Middle School.
 The third, and current, building, opened in fall 2002, and is located at 1060 Sheldon Street, West Suffield, Connecticut.

 Extracurricular activities

 Athletics

 Suffield High School participates in the North Central Connecticut Conference, and supports many varsity sports.
-Boys’s athletics include baseball, basketball, cross country, football (shared with Windsor Locks and East Granby), golf, ice hockey (shared with Windsor Locks and Granby), indoor track, lacrosse (shared with Windsor Locks), outdoor track, soccer, swimming (shared with Ellington), tennis and wrestling.
+Boys’ athletics include baseball, basketball, cross country, football (shared with Windsor Locks and East Granby), golf, ice hockey (shared with Windsor Locks and Granby), indoor track, lacrosse (shared with Windsor Locks), outdoor track, soccer, swimming (shared with Ellington), tennis and wrestling.
 Girl’s athletics include basketball, cross country, field hockey, golf, indoor track, lacrosse, outdoor track, soccer, softball, swimming, tennis and volleyball.